-The open invitation for tenders to build the Futurium was the first competition the two architects Christoph Richter and Jan Musikowski, who got to know each other at the Housing Faculty at Dresden’s Technical University, had entered together.
-They set up a joint practice after winning the competition and being mandated to design the building.
-Such a novice practice is arguably just the right mediator for a building devoted to the future, i.e. to matters that do not as yet exist.
-On the other hand, the criteria stipulated in the call for competition ruled out any degree of true experimentation from the very outset.
+The open competition for the Futurium was the first joint bid for the two architects Christoph Richter and Jan Musikowski, who first met at the Faculty of Residential Buildings and Design at TU Dresden.
+They founded their firm after having already won the contract and been commissioned with the building project.
+Such a young firm is probably exactly the right partner for a building that deals with the future – things that do not yet exist.
+But the criteria specified in the call for tenders ruled out true experiments from the outset.

 Architects and building

 ‘The vessel is here, and it unfolds a narrative framework.
 And, ideally, the exhibition will take the story further,’ the architects explain.